 The golden age of video gaming is NOW and it is sweeping us off our feet in a hi-tech virtual avalanche.
 Even as a series of hyper-realistic games throng the gaming arena, there is always the nostalgia and love attached to an old video game how much ever ‘out-dated’ it would seem.
 Some of those once-addictive vintage video games that we grew up playing, and often, lived by, have faded off while some others managed to evolve.

 The amazing range of games available today, from arcade games to computer games and from PC game development to console game development.
 The choices are endless to suit every taste.
 But, as every gamer knows, it might be a 16-bit colour graphic game or the 8-bit colour graphic game that has encapsulated your mind since the early days.
-There is just something about the retro video games that brings back a lot of memories.
+There is just something about the retro video games that bring back a lot of memories.
 Remember the times when the joystick would feel larger than your palm and a small coin would conjure up a world of games and you would never share it with anyone!

 In this blog, we will get that time-machine running, to curate the 10 most popular retro and vintage video games that are still around.
 If you’re above the age of 25 you might certainly remember these games!
 They might have been a casual birthday gift or probably the first ever video game you put your hands to a memory you cherish fondly.

-Here we go, into the time-machine and out, to get hold of those fragments of adventures – true retro style !
+Here we go, into the time-machine and out, to get hold of those fragments of adventures – true retro style!

 One of the original arcade and console retro video games, Donkey Kong always rings a bell in every gamer’s mind.
 Donkey Kong is considered as the stuff of legends.
 Released in 1981 by Nintendo, the game was an early precedent setter for the game genre which involves manoeuvring the main character across a series of platforms.
 This is done by jumping and dodging obstacles on the way.
 Jumpman (evolved as Mario), the lead character was the hero and his main task was to rescue Pauline, the damsel-in-distress, from the main villain, a giant ape called Donkey Kong.

 The classic game King’s Quest was created by an American software company called Sierra Entertainment.
-Launched in 1984, the game quickly became a fan favourite.
+Launched in 1984, the game quickly became a fan favorite.
 It is considered as one of the classic retro video games from the ‘golden era of adventure games’.
 It was also one of the first games to come on a floppy disk!
 The original game featured a King’s Quest to retain his kingdom and subsequently led to many other versions, the most recent one being a reimagination of the game released in 2015.

 Developed by The Odd Gentlemen, the new version, an episodic series, was published by Activision.
 It was available on major platforms like Windows.
 PS3, PS4, Xbox One.